SemionushkinDenis1988/ml-mipt/README.md

-# Machine Learning at MIPT
+# Machine Learning at MIPT...
 This course aims to introduce students to modern state of Machine Learning and Artificial Intelligence.
 It is designed to take one year (two terms at MIPT) - approximately 2 * 15 lectures and seminars.

 All learning materials are available here, full list of topics considered in the course are listed in `program_*.pdf` files